ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

 Complete the following prerequisites:

-1. **IBM Cloud account**: Ensure you have an IBM Cloud account.
-[Sign up for IBM Cloud](https://cloud.ibm.com/registration) if needed.
+1. **IBM Cloud account**: Ensure you have an IBM Cloud account, [Sign up for IBM Cloud](https://cloud.ibm.com/registration) if needed.
 2. **IAM setup**: Configure Identity and Access Management (IAM) roles.
 See [Managing DR Automation (IAM)](/docs/dr-automation-powervs?topic=dr-automation-powervs-iam-manage).
 3. **SSH keys or Secret Manager**: Generate a public and private SSH key or choose a **Public SSH key** from the Secrets Manager .
 For details, see [Adding an SSH key](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui).